 - Examination of the abdomen, including external genitalia and a digital rectal examination.

-- Examination should include blood pressure, signs of uraemia, enlargement of the bladder, kidneys and the prostate and palpable nodes.
+- Examination should include blood pressure, signs of uraemia, enlargement of the bladder, kidneys and the prostate gland and palpable nodes.

 - Urine dipstick test to detect blood, glucose, protein, leukocytes and nitrites.

 - Men with bothersome lower urinary tract symptoms should complete a urinary frequency volume chart and a validated symptom chart - eg, the International Prostate Symptom Score (I-PSS).